top of page

 This one should have been easy, but it actually took a bit of work to solve.

-Since the sign was not real, this cast a shadow on the authenticity of the photo with the Citroën.
+Since the sign was not real, what's the deal with the photo with the Citroën?

 The fact that this area changed during repairs following the 1989 Loma Prieta earthquake complicated solving this sleuth.
 But after a few hours, I discovered the solution.
 The photo with the Citroën was taken at the intersection of 5th and Bryant Streets in San Francisco, a few blocks away from the entrance to the Oakland Bay Bridge.